scarpidis logo

 Keloid removal techniques include:

-- Cryotherapy destroys the cells of the keloid, causing it to eventually fall off.
-You many require multiple treatments to fully heal the keloid
+• Cryotherapy destroys the cells of the keloid, causing it to eventually fall off.
+You may require multiple treatments to fully heal the keloid

 No technique can guarantee that the keloid will not return, although it may take years for it to form again once it has been removed.